 As its first incarnation, Bitcoin is the vanilla flavor of all blockchains.
 Here I include the over 500 hundred altcoins that run on Bitcoin’s vanilla blockchain with modified source code, as well as the so-called colored coins.
 Many blockchain 101 blogs, videos and even MOOCs use the Bitcoin blockchain as the key example.
 Bitcoin is first and foremost a cryptocurrency.
 But not all blockchains need to issue cryptocurrencies to be operational.

 The table below summarizes the various options, including examples for each of them.

 |No Cryptocurrency||Corda||Hyperledger Fabric|

-Most are however sticking for the time being to blockchain technology.
+Most are, however, sticking for the time being to blockchain technology.
 If we see the vanilla Bitcoin blockchain as blockchains 1.0, then Ethereum and others are the natural followers.
 And new platforms such as Neo, for example, seem to foreshadow the future of blockchains.
-Blockchains 3.0 will end up using advances in technology which are being developed at this very moment.
+Blockchains 3.0 will end up using advances in technology that are being developed at this very moment.

 Nowadays, Bitcoin, Ethereum, and Hyperledger Fabric blockchains are the most popular and well-known platforms.
-The table below presents the various attributes of these platforms and highlights some of its differences.
+The table below presents the various attributes of these platforms and highlights some of their differences.

 |⇧1||A ledger is a database type used to record financial transactions.
 Not all databases are ledgers.|